User Guide

 Every neural network used: architecture, rationale, performance

-Whisper is an encoder–decoder Transformer trained on 680,000 hours of multilingual audio.
+Whisper is an encoder-decoder Transformer trained on 680,000 hours of multilingual audio.
 The audio encoder is a convolutional stem followed by a stack of Transformer blocks that produces a context-rich embedding of the log-mel spectrogram.
 The decoder auto-regressively generates BPE tokens using cross-attention over those encoder outputs.
 It natively supports Arabic and handles diacritics, code-switching, and noise robustly.
-We use whisper-medium (769M parameters) as the default; smaller variants are also available.
+We use whisper-small (244M parameters) locally; the model auto-downloads from HuggingFace on first use.

 Wav2Vec 2.0: Arabic fine-tune